Lay Your Hands on Me (Thompson Twins song): Content

 We were interested in the idea of group rituals of that sort, and particularly how it relates to artist, performer, and audience. ...
 [The song is] nonspecifically religious.
 It looks at religious ritual in that way, and then draws a kind of metaphor - I've always been very fond of the kind of layered metaphor where the song can be about one thing but also about another.
 That's part of a really ancient and noble tradition of religious writing of music.
 Typically, people talk about their love for God in a religious song, but what they're also saying is that they love someone human.
 It's a way of evoking that immense emotional weight into a song.

 Music video

 Two versions of the promotional music video directed by Dee Trattmann exist for the single.
-The original edit of the music video features the band performing the 1984 version of the song on a stage in front of an audience of pop star look-alikes including David Bowie, Siouxsie Sioux, Mari Wilson, Prince, Adam Ant, Boy George and Grace Jones.
+The original edit of the music video features the band performing the 1984 version of the song on a stage in front of an audience of pop star look-alikes including David Bowie, Siouxsie Sioux, Mari Wilson, Prince, Rod Stewart, Adam Ant, Boy George and Grace Jones.
 When the song was reworked in 1985, the video was re-edited with the 1985 version dubbed instead.